AdobeDocs/analytics.en/help/admin/c-data-governance/gdpr-labeling-example.md

 Note the following:

-* Cells on rows containing user=Mary and a DEL-DEVICE or DEL-PERSON label are impacted, as well as cells with a DEL-DEVICE label on rows containing any Visitor ID that occurred on a row containing user=Mary.
+* Cells on rows containing `user=Mary` and a `DEL-DEVICE` or `DEL-PERSON` label are impacted, as well as cells with a `DEL-DEVICE` label on rows containing any Visitor ID that occurred on a row containing `user=Mary`.
-* MyEvar2 in the fourth and fifth rows is updated because these rows contain the same Visitor ID values as those on the first and second rows, so ID expansion includes them for device-level deletes.
+* `MyEvar2` in the fourth and fifth rows is updated because these rows contain the same Visitor ID values as those on the first and second rows, so ID expansion includes them for device-level deletes.
-* The values of MyEvar2 in rows two and five match both before and after the delete, but after the delete no longer matches the value N that occurs in the last row, because that row was not updated as part of the delete request.
+* The values of `MyEvar2` in rows two and five match both before and after the delete, but after the delete no longer matches the value N that occurs in the last row, because that row was not updated as part of the delete request.
-* MyEvar3 behaves very differently than it did without ID expansion, because without ID expansion, no ID-DEVICES matched.
+* `MyEvar3` behaves very differently than it did without ID expansion, because without ID expansion, no `ID-DEVICES` matched.
 Now AAID matches on the first five rows.